 The Alta Vista Botanical Garden is an interactive botanical garden that uses up-to-date technology in an interactive atmosphere.
 This a place that all ages can appreciate.

 There are different zones such as sub-tropical, an herbal labyrinth, the Children's Musical garden. ponds, prehistoric gardens and more.
 It truly is a treat here, especially for the price!
 Rather than taking the conventional approach of creating another living plant museum, this garden has become a gathering place for the community.

 One of the main highlights throughout the project are the art installations.
-Most recently they aquired some of Ricardo Breceda's art installations, who is most famous for his contributions to Galleta Meadows out in the Anza Borrego Desert.
+Most recently they acquired some of Ricardo Breceda's art installations, who is most famous for his contributions to Galleta Meadows out in the Anza Borrego Desert.

 Along the trail systems, throughout the garden, are multipurpose platforms, which act as way stations for visitors.
 These platforms eventually will play host to a multitude of events in the garden, such as fine art shows, culinary events, the performing arts, as well as Tai Chi and Yoga.
 The goal of the garden is to leave no stone unturned in our quest to "Bring Together People, Nature and Art."

-There are many areas that still seem like a work in progress, but that is okay because this place only costs $2 to visit after all.
+There are many areas that still seem like a work in progress, but that is okay because this place only costs $5 to visit after all.
 If you are a lover of nature, art and beauty, stop on by!
 These photos were all taken in mid December.
 I imagine it looks even prettier in Spring when everything is in bloom.